VirtualEmbryo/hydroosmotic_chain/README.md

 # About
 ## Authors
-Developped by Mathieu Le Verge--Serandour and Hervé Turlier, 2019
+Developed by Mathieu Le Verge--Serandour and Hervé Turlier, 2020